University of Massachusetts Amherst: Foundation and early years

-Although enrollment was slow during the 1870s, the fledgling college built momentum under the leadership of President Henry Hill Goodell.
-In the 1880s, Goodell implemented an expansion plan, adding the College Drill Hall in 1883 (the first gymnasium), the Old Chapel Library in 1885 (one of the oldest extant buildings on campus and an important symbol of the University), and the East and West Experiment Stations in 1886 and 1890.
-The Campus Pond, now the central focus of the University Campus, was created in 1893 by damming a small brook.
+The fledgling college grew under the leadership of President Henry Hill Goodell.
+In the 1880s, Goodell implemented an expansion plan, adding the College Drill Hall in 1883, the Old Chapel Library in 1885, and the East and West Experiment Stations in 1886 and 1890.

-The early 20th century saw great expansion in terms of enrollment and the scope of the curriculum.
+The early 20th century saw expansion in enrollment and curriculum.
 The first female student was admitted in 1875 on a part-time basis and the first full-time female student was admitted in 1892.
 In 1903, Draper Hall was constructed for the dual purpose of a dining hall and female housing.
 The first female students graduated with the class of 1905.
-The first dedicated female dormitory, the Abigail Adams House (on the site of today's Lederle Tower) was built in 1920.
+The first dedicated female dormitory, the Abigail Adams House (on the site of today's Lederle Tower), was built in 1920.